vinipx/design-patterns-examples/src/main/java/creational/singleton/README.md

 ### Q7: What’s the best way to create a thread-safe Singleton pattern in Java?

 The best way to create a thread-safe Singleton pattern in Java is to use the double-checked locking method.
-This method uses a synchronized block to ensure that only one instance of the Singleton is created.
+<br>This method uses a synchronized block to ensure that only one instance of the Singleton is created.

 ### References